pharo-contributions/clap-st/src/Clap-Core.package/ClapMatcher.class/README.md

-I am an abstract class which stocks many ClapCommand
+I represent an abstract class which is an entry point for the matching algorithm.